airtai/faststream/docs/docs/en/rabbit/message.md

     print(msg.correlation_id)
 ```

-Also, if you can't find the information you reqiure, you can get access right to the wrapped `aio_pika.IncomingMessage` which contains complete message information.
+Also, if you can't find the information you reqiure, you can get access directly to the wrapped `aio_pika.IncomingMessage`, which contains complete message information.

 ```python hl_lines="6"
 from aio_pika import IncomingMessage